Creativity from averages: the view for AI, with maths from middle school

 We often use a meeting room in the Pavillon Jardin, which hosts IJN (see research environment).

-My research environment creates unique opportunities to work with numerous people, on numerous questions, using numerous methods.
+The research environment coming from the CNRS side creates unique opportunities to work with numerous people, on numerous questions, using numerous methods.
 But it is also complicated.
 Here is my attempt to describe it - still simplifying a bit, apologies.